Arabian Peninsula: Mountains

-From the Hejaz southwards, the mountains show a steady increase in altitude westward as they get nearer to Yemen, and the highest peaks and ranges are all located in Yemen.
+From the Hijaz southwards, the mountains show a steady increase in altitude westward as they get nearer to Yemen, and the highest peaks and ranges are all located in Yemen.
 The highest, Jabal An-Nabi Shu'ayb or Jabal Hadhur of the Haraz subrange of the Sarawat range, is 3666 m high.
 By comparison, the Tuwayr, Shammar and Dhofar generally do not exceed 1000 m in height.

 Not all mountains in the peninsula are visibly within ranges.
 Jebel Hafeet in particular, on the border of the UAE and Oman, measuring between 1100 and 1300 m, is not within the Hajar range, but may be considered an outlier of that range.